 You can then determine whether your impression share is low on all searches, or only on those searches that broadly match your keywords.

 If your impression share is low on all searches, you may want to learn more about strategies to Improve your impression share.

 If your impression share is low only on searches that broadly match your keywords, consider running a search term report.
-Not only can you see which searches aren't exactly matching your keywords, but you can also increase your impression share on those searches by adding those terms as keywords and assigning appropriately higher bids.
-If a search term isn't relevant enough to the products or services that you offer, you can add it as a negative keyword instead.
+Not only can you see which searches aren't exactly matching your keywords, but you can increase your impression share on those searches by adding those terms as keywords and assigning appropriately higher bids.
+If a search term isn't relevant enough to the products or services you offer, you can add it as a negative keyword instead.